ESET Endpoint Encryption Server language selection

 If you wish to have American English, then the web browser must specify "en-US" before any other version of English.

-NB: If you cannot change the browser language, or use a different browser to allow this behaviour, then it is possible to modifer the Enterprise Server configuration to specify "British English" and "American English" as two different menu choices.
+NB: If you cannot change the browser language, or use a different browser to allow this behaviour, then it is possible to modifer the EEE Server configuration to specify "British English" and "American English" as two different menu choices.
 Please contact your support representative for guidance.

 Changing the browser request language